Given a spatial weights matrix and degree of autocorrelation, returns autocorrelated data.

 m

 The number of samples required.
-Defaults to m=1 to return an n-length vector; if m>1, an m x n matrix is returned (i.e. each row will contain a sample of correlated values).
+Defaults to m=1 to return an n-length vector; if m>1, an m x n matrix is returned (i.e. each row will contain a sample of auto-correlated values).

 mu